LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Post-conversation-survey(overview).md

 ![](/img/post-conversation-survey-user-guide6-2.png)

 While the survey is active the agent won’t be able to write in the conversation.
 The survey will end when the consumer finishes entering the survey or when the survey timeout is reached.
-In cases of an error with the survey flow or the survey bot, LiveEngage will close the survey after 48 hours as part of a conversation cleanup process.
+In cases of an error with the survey flow or the survey bot, the Conversational Cloud will close the survey after 48 hours as part of a conversation cleanup process.

 ## Free text responses